TempoTerra/midas_open_downloader/README.md

 - Supports downloading MIDAS Open dataset files using FTP or DAP.
 - Retrieves station capabilities files to determine the available years of data for each station.
 - Downloads hourly weather observation files for specified stations and years.
+- Provides a command-line interface to easily run the downloader as a standalone module.

 ## Prerequisites